Myanmar crackdown on protests, widely filmed, sparks outrage - WTMJ

 State Department spokesman Ned Price said the U.S. was “appalled” at the “horrific violence,” and the U.N.’s independent expert on human rights in Myanmar, Tom Andrews, said the “systematic brutality of the military junta is once again on horrific display.”

-“I urge members of the UN Security Council to view the photos/videos of the shocking violence being unleashed on peaceful protesters before meeting,” he said on Twitter.
+“I urge members of the UN Security Council to view the photos/videos of the shocking violence being unleashed on peaceful protesters before meeting,” Andrews said on Twitter.

 The Security Council has scheduled closed-door consultations for Friday on calls to reverse the coup — including from U.N.
 Secretary-General Antonio Guterres — and stop the escalating crackdown.